Population served: Patients, caregivers, health professionals

 - Provides an area where educational material is ready for download to patient advocates.

-Population served: Individuals willing to donate bone marrow and patients looking for a match worldwide
+Population served: Individuals willing to donate bone marrow or organize a donor drive

 Other language(s): Spanish, German and PolishMission:

-- Provides information about registering to be a donor, organizing donor drives, and the process of donating bone marrow
+- Formerly known as Delete Blood Cancer DKMS, this international nonprofit provides information about registering to be a donor, organizing donor drives, and the process of donating bone marrow.

 Population served: Children 18 years of age or younger, or 18 to 21 years of age if the applicant is in a child-like mental state, worldwide